TGDivy/TGDivy/README.md

 ## 💬🌞

-> The chief danger in life is that you may take too many precautions. ~ Alfred Adler
+> Remain calm, serene, always in command of yourself.
+You will then find out how easy it is to get along.  ~ Paramahansa Yogananda

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )